What Items You Should Toss (and What Can Be Saved) After Mold Removal

 After the professional mold-removal team finishes the remediation process, it’s time to step back in and evaluate the status of your home.
 Follow any recommendations provided by your mold remediation technician about cleaning or handling items with mold exposure.

-For best results and peace of mind, it’s best to hire a professional cleaning company near you that has experience cleaning homes that have been exposed to mold.
+For best results and peace of mind, hire a professional mold removal service near you that has the necessary experience cleaning homes with mold exposure.
 This step is especially important for homes with mold damage caused by sewage or contaminated water.

 Frequently Asked Questions